 When patients receive the LHRH agonist for the first time, maybe such a thing as "testosterone flare."
 This temporary increase in hormone level is because these drugs for a short time to stimulate the pituitary gland to synthesize excessive amounts of LH before lock it.
 The flash is able to degrade the symptoms of the disease that can be a problem for men with advanced disease.

 LHRH antagonists in hormone therapy for prostate cancer in Assuta

-One of degarelix Pharmaceuticals (Degarelix) is approved for the treatment of a disease in later stages.
+One medication degarelix (Degarelix) is approved for the treatment of a disease in later stages.
 It is introduced into the body via injection.

 Estrogen - hormones that contribute to the development of female sexual characteristics.
 Although estrogens can also inhibit androgen synthesis in the testes, they are rarely used today because of the adverse effects of therapy.